rob-p/rob-p/README.md

 ### Hi 👋 — I'm Rob

   I lead the [COMBINE-lab](https://github.com/COMBINE-lab) at the University of Maryland, where I am an associate professor of Computer Science and a member of UMIACS and the Center for Bioinformatic and Computational Biology.
-We (the COMBINE-lab) work mostly on algorithms and data structures for efficient processing, indexing, querying and inferece in high-throughput sequencing data.
+We (the COMBINE-lab) work mostly on algorithms and data structures for efficient processing, indexing, querying and inference in high-throughput sequencing data.

 #### Some Info